 The elephant in the room obviously.
 HLTV is the goto research website for most people.
 It hosts team lineups, past results, news, team statistics and many more things.
 If you are into betting, this will probably become your daily goto checkup.

-Now this is a double edged sword one.
-You can gather information about events that are happening and read people’s opinions in the comments, however more notoriously known for its match threads.
-Here you can read people’s thoughts regarding most matches, however be careful.
+Now, this is a double-edged sword one.
+You can gather information about events that are happening and read people’s opinions in the comments, however, more notoriously known for its match threads.
+Here you can read people’s thoughts regarding most matches, however, be careful.
 As noted above, this is usually where the pesky ‘swayers’ hang out.
 They will try and trick innocent individuals into making a bad bet to achieve higher odds for themselves on matches, in result basically earning more money.
 Take everything you see here with a pinch of salt, and make sure to double check any info you intake.
-As time goes on you will perhaps recognise certain individuals who may be either harmful or useful.
+As time goes on you will perhaps recognize certain individuals who may be either harmful or useful.
 A good place to get a few different opinions.

 Obviously, there’s us.
 We pride ourselves in our analysis and our analysts will make sure to supply you with as much information that is available and guide you in the right direction.
 Our analysts are proven to be methodical, professional and experienced.
 We can’t recommend you follow predictions blindly, always do your own research and make your own decision how to bet, it’s your money.